 Why market failure dominates Paper 1

-Market failure is the central concept of AQA A-Level Microeconomics.
-It appears in Section A (data response), Section B (extended essays), and regularly in Paper 3 (integrative).
-Understanding not just the content but the mark scheme logic for market failure questions is one of the highest-leverage things you can do for your AQA Economics exam.
+Market failure is the central concept in AQA A-Level Microeconomics.
+It shows up in Section A (data response), Section B (extended essays), and regularly again in Paper 3 (integrative).
+Knowing not just the content but the mark scheme logic behind market failure questions is one of the highest-leverage things you can do for your AQA Economics exam.

 The four types of market failure

 AQA groups market failure into four categories.
-Make sure you can define and give examples of each:
+Make sure you can define each and give a real example:

-- Externalities — costs or benefits falling on third parties not involved in the transaction (negative: pollution; positive: vaccination)
+• Externalities: costs or benefits falling on third parties who weren't part of the transaction (negative: pollution; positive: vaccination).

-- Information failure — asymmetric or imperfect information leading to under- or over-consumption (e.g. demerit goods like cigarettes; merit goods like healthcare)
+• Information failure: asymmetric or imperfect information leading to under- or over-consumption, think demerit goods like cigarettes, or merit goods like healthcare.

-- Factor immobility — labour and capital cannot move freely between uses, causing structural unemployment and productive inefficiency
+• Factor immobility: labour and capital can't move freely between uses, which causes structural unemployment and productive inefficiency.

-Negative externality of production (e.g. carbon emissions): MSC lies above MPC.
-Social optimum is at Q* where MSB = MSC; market produces at Qm where MPB = MPC.
-Triangle of welfare loss between Q* and Qm.
+Negative externality of production (carbon emissions, say): MSC sits above MPC.
+The social optimum is at Q* where MSB equals MSC; the market actually produces at Qm where MPB equals MPC.
+There's a welfare-loss triangle between Q* and Qm.

-Positive externality of consumption (e.g. education): MSB lies above MPB.
-Social optimum at Q* where MSB = MSC; market produces at Qm.
-Triangle of welfare loss — under-consumption.
+Positive externality of consumption (education, say): MSB sits above MPB.
+Social optimum is at Q* where MSB equals MSC; the market produces at Qm.
+The welfare-loss triangle here represents under-consumption.

-Government intervention — indirect tax: Tax shifts MPC up to MSC, reducing output to Q*.
-The tax revenue rectangle and its distribution between consumer and producer depends on price elasticity.
+Government intervention via indirect tax: the tax shifts MPC up to MSC, pulling output down to Q*.
+How the tax revenue rectangle splits between consumer and producer depends on price elasticity.

-Draw each diagram neatly with labelled axes, correct curve positions, and annotated Q* and Qm.
-Marks are specifically awarded for accurate diagram construction.
+Draw each diagram neatly, with labelled axes, correct curve positions, and Q* and Qm clearly marked.
+Marks are specifically awarded for getting the diagram construction right.

 Question type: "Evaluate the effectiveness of government policies to correct negative externalities."

-Define negative externalities and state why they cause market failure — overproduction relative to the social optimum due to the divergence between MPC and MSC.
-Briefly introduce the policies you will evaluate.
+Define negative externalities and say why they cause market failure: overproduction relative to the social optimum, driven by the gap between MPC and MSC.
+Briefly name the policies you're about to evaluate.

 Explain: an indirect tax equal to the external cost per unit internalises the externality by raising MPC to MSC.
-Include diagram.
-Analyse: the tax raises revenue for government (hypothecation for green investment), and creates price signal to producers and consumers.
-Evaluate: effectiveness depends on price elasticity of demand — inelastic demand (e.g. petrol) means large tax needed for small output reduction; tax may be regressive; difficult to calculate the exact size of the external cost, so optimal tax rate is uncertain in practice.
+Include the diagram.
+Analyse: the tax raises government revenue, potentially hypothecated for green investment, and sends a price signal to both producers and consumers.
+Evaluate: effectiveness depends on the price elasticity of demand.
+Inelastic demand, petrol being the classic example, means you need a large tax for a small drop in output.
+The tax may be regressive.
+And it's genuinely difficult to calculate the exact external cost, so the "optimal" tax rate is uncertain in practice.

-Explain: the government sets a cap on total pollution and issues permits that firms can buy and sell.
-Firms with low abatement costs sell permits to those with high costs, achieving the pollution target efficiently.
-Analyse: the cap directly controls the quantity of externality produced.
-Evaluate: the initial allocation of permits is politically difficult; the secondary market requires monitoring and enforcement; the EU ETS experience shows prices can be too low to incentivise change when too many permits are issued.
+Explain: government sets a cap on total pollution and issues permits firms can buy and sell.
+Firms with low abatement costs sell permits to firms with high costs, hitting the pollution target efficiently.
+Analyse: the cap directly controls the quantity of the externality produced.
+Evaluate: the initial allocation of permits is politically fraught, the secondary market needs monitoring and enforcement, and the EU ETS experience shows prices can end up too low to actually change behaviour when too many permits get issued.

-Explain: government sets legal limits (e.g. emission standards, banning certain substances).
-Analyse: direct and certain — firms must comply or face penalties.
-Evaluate: blunt instrument — does not distinguish between firms with different abatement costs; compliance costs can be high; regulatory capture is a risk; may reduce international competitiveness.
+Explain: government sets legal limits, emission standards or an outright ban on certain substances.
+Analyse: direct and certain.
+Firms comply or face penalties.
+Evaluate: it's a blunt instrument that doesn't distinguish between firms with different abatement costs, compliance costs can be high, regulatory capture is a real risk, and it can hurt international competitiveness.

 Evaluative conclusion

-Do not simply summarise — make a judgement.
-E.g.: “The effectiveness of any policy depends on the magnitude of the externality, price elasticity of supply and demand, and the government's capacity to enforce compliance.
-In practice, a combination of carbon taxes (for price signal) and regulation (for certainty on total output) is more effective than either instrument alone.
-The key limitation is government failure — any policy requires accurate information about the social cost and reliable enforcement, neither of which can be assumed.”
+Don't just summarise.
+Make an actual judgement.
+Something like: "The effectiveness of any policy depends on the size of the externality, the price elasticity of supply and demand, and the government's capacity to enforce compliance.
+In practice, a combination of carbon taxes for the price signal and regulation for certainty on total output beats either instrument alone.
+The real limitation is government failure: any policy needs accurate information about the social cost and reliable enforcement, and neither can be assumed."

 Mark scheme logic for 25-mark essays